-My nerves were soothed momentarily as I gaped at the splendor before me but once I closed my eyes to sleep all the horrors of the day came back to me scrambling on top of each other giving me a panic attack.
-My heart raced and I felt the onset of altitude sickness, good that we packed all the recommended medicine.
-Sandeep gave me a pill and I went into a dreamless slumber.
+My nerves were soothed momentarily as I gaped at the splendour before me though when I closed my eyes to sleep all the horrors of the day came back to me scrambling on top of each other giving me a panic attack.
+My heart raced, and I felt the onset of altitude sickness, good that we packed all the recommended medicine.
+Sandeep gave me a pill, and I went into a dreamless slumber.

 I woke up to a beautiful morning in the valley, feeling refreshed and optimistic.
 The worst must be over.
 Or so I hoped.

-After tea and breakfast, Sandeep, Nadeem and I walked towards the stream at the foot the majestic mountains barricading the vale.
-There it dawned on me how incredibly wonderful this world is, how exquisite these hidden gems were.
+After tea and breakfast, Sandeep, Nadeem and I walked towards the stream at the foot of the majestic mountains barricading the vale.
+There it dawned on me how incredibly beautiful this world is, how exquisite these hidden gems were.

-Nadeen then told us it was time for our acclimatization exercise, an activity essential to our survival once we drive higher later on towards Leh.
+Nadeen then told us it was time for our acclimatisation exercise, an activity essential to our survival once we drive higher later on towards Leh.
 So we scaled one of the pretty hills in the valley.
 I lagged behind as usual.
-Sandeep tried to motivate me as much as he could but I often get distracted with the breathtaking view below us.
+Sandeep tried to motivate me as much as he could, but I often get distracted with the breathtaking view below us.

-As we leave Jispa Valley behind, it did not occur to me that the feeling of terror mixed with amazement I felt on the way there would be multiplied a thousand times on our way to Pang La.
-Unaware of the perils that lay before us, I felt ecstatic as I ride behind Sandeep, enjoying the crisp cold wind on my face, and the sight before me which was indescribable in it’s awesomeness and magnificence.
+As we leave Jispa Valley behind, the feeling of terror mixed with amazement I felt on the way there was multiplied a thousand times on our way to Pang La.
+Still unaware of the perils that lay before us, I felt ecstatic as I ride behind Sandeep, enjoying the crisp cold wind on my face, and the sight before me which was indescribable in its awesomeness and magnificence.